MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-vpn-gateway-about-vpn-gateways.md

 # Create VPN gateways for Azure Stack Hub

 A virtual network gateway is the software VPN device (VPN gateway) for your Azure Stack Hub virtual network.
-Use this with a connection or connections to set up a site-to-site or site-to-multi-site VPN connection between an Azure Stack Hub virtual network and your local network, or a VNet-to-VNet VPN connection between two Azure Stack Hub virtual networks.
+Use this with a connection or connections to set up a site-to-site or site-to-multi-site VPN connection between an Azure Stack Hub virtual network and your local network, or a VNet-to-VNet VPN connection between two virtual networks created on different Azure Stack Hub stamps.

 When you create a virtual network gateway, you specify the gateway type that you want to create.
 Azure Stack Hub only supports the **Vpn** type.